kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

     - Document in a report what you have learnt
 - Data cleaning:
     - Are the any outliers?
 If yes, ask yourself why.
-    - Fill in missing values via some imputation strategies:
+    - Fill in missing values via some imputation strategies.
+Treat your data transformation choices as hyperparameters, especially when you are not sure about them (e.g., replace with zero, mean, meadina or just drop the rows?):
         - Zero, mean or median
         - Drop row values or the entire columns if too many row values are missing
 - Feature engineering: